-Orleans Community Health strives to offer the best Physical Therapy, Occupational Therapy, and Speech Language Pathology services to patients in our community.
+Orleans Community Health strives to offer the best Physical Therapy and Speech Language Pathology services to patients in our community.
 All of our patients benefit from a hands-on approach.
 We maintain a heath-positive environment that the patient is actively involved in.
 The best way for you to heal quickly and safely, is when we work together with you, not just on you.

 A Physical Therapist (PT) is a health care professional who diagnoses and treats individuals of all ages, from newborns to the very oldest, who have medical problems or other health-related conditions that limit their abilities to move and perform functional activities in their daily lives.